 Since my diagnosis I have volunteered with the Leukaemia Foundation as a member of the MPN National Working Group and have presented at the two of the Foundation’s patient conferences, in my professional capacity as a dietitian.
 I regularly write articles for the Leukaemia Foundation’s newsletter, MPN News and have been a guest speaker on the Foundation’s MPN patient telephone forums.

 In 2016 I became a member of the MPN Alliance Australia (MPN AA), a group of MPN patient volunteers affiliated with the Leukaemia Foundation, who advocate for people with MPN and raise funds for MPN research in Australia.
 My fellow MPN AA members and I co-hosted the first ever Australian/International MPN doctor-patient conference in Melbourne, in April 2017, together with the US-based MPN Advocacy & Education International (MPN A&EI).
 This conference included presentations from both Australian and US-based haematologists with expertise in MPN, and over 150 MPN patients from around Australia and New Zealand attended.

-In 2016 I joined the ALLG as a consumer representative.
-As a passionate advocate for people living with leukaemia, I look forward to serving as a consumer representative with ALLG, to assist in providing patients with opportunities to participate in clinical trials, which ultimately helps improve access to new medications for people afflicted with blood cancers.
+In 2016 I joined the ALLG as a consumer representative, until 2021.
+As a passionate advocate for people living with leukaemia, I look know serving as a consumer representative, to assist in providing patients with opportunities to participate in clinical trials, ultimately helps improve access to new medications for people afflicted with blood cancers.

 Mantle Cell Lymphoma survivor